anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #

-Other parameters can be found in detain in [FreeBayes parameter page](https://vcru.wisc.edu/simonlab/bioinformatics/programs/freebayes/parameters.txt)

 4. GATK Mutect2

 	This tool identifies somatic mutations such as indels and SNAs in a diseased sample compared to the provided normal sample, using the haplotype assembly strategy.
-Parameters specific to Mutect2 include:
+Parameters specific to Mutect2 include the following.
+The complete parameter list is available at [GATK Mutect2 manual page](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2)
 #

 | Parameter  | Description |